triach-rold/bettercsv/readme.md

 ## Planned features (features under consideration/review):

 *Note- these features are planned or under review.
-There is no guarentee of them being added.
+There is no guarantee of them being added.
 If you have an implementation of any of these features that does not interfere with existing code and isn't buggy- submit a pull request.*

 * **css_injection_control_structure** - Control structure allowing for css injections in parts of code.